reachsrirams/openstack-scripts/README.md

 #### Platform supported - Ubuntu 15.10
 #### OpenStack version - Liberty
+#### Prerequisites ####
+Git packages must be installed on your Ubuntu server.
+This is needed to checkout the scripts to your Ubuntu server.

+If you are using VirtualBox refer to this blog for Network settings - http://goo.gl/VTJVmv
 #### OpenStack services installed ####
 The following OpenStack services are installed as part these scripts: